corefunc/class-fillable-dto/README.md

 # Class Fillable DTO

-Abstract class Fillable DTO with validation functionality.
+Class Fillable DTO with validation functionality.

 ## See also